Lincolnshire Community Health Services NHS Trust: Services

 Macmillan nurses are based at the Trust's Johnson Community Hospital, Spalding.

 Performance

 It was named by the Health Service Journal as one of the top hundred NHS trusts to work for in 2015.
 At that time it had 1997 full-time equivalent staff and a sickness absence rate of 4.71%.
-72% of staff recommend it as a place for treatment and 56% recommended it as a place to work.
+72% of staff recommend it as a place for treatment and 56% recommend it as a place to work.

 The Care Quality Commission rated it “outstanding” in September 2018.
 They said that "Without exception all staff were complimentary of the chief executive, his visibility and accessibility and leadership of the trust."